 So, who is more secure in an economic downtime?
 The person who has to hope their boss makes the right decisions?
 Or the boss himself?

 Working for a large company, you might think they are so big that nothing will hurt them.
-Well, look at the current situation with General Motors to see that’s not the case.
+Well, remember General Motors?
+Seen some of the retail companies that have folded lately?
 Remember Enron?
 Big companies can and do fail.
 They are subject to the same rules as a small business.
 In fact, many times, big companies are LESS able to maneuver in tough times than a small business.

 What About Retirement?

 It’s true.
-Being a professional blogger doesn’t provide a retirement plan.
+Being a professional blogger or online entrepreneur doesn’t provide a retirement plan.
 But, I don’t care.
 Because I realize that there is nothing secure about any retirement plan I might get from a company.

 Besides, would retirement be a reason to get a 9 to 5 job?
 Am I supposed to suffer my way through that slavery for most of my life so that I can sit there and be lazy on a retirement pension when I become old?